 Who doesn’t love bacon?
-These savory & sweet mini-muffins are a great breakfast buffet grab.
+These savory & sweet maple bacon mini-muffins are a great breakfast buffet grab.
 They are also a perfect size for a small snack (if there are any left over).

-This is one of my favorite choices when I am called-on to bring treats in to feed a (large) group of co-workers.
+This is one of my favorite choices when I am called-on to bring treats in to feed a (large) group of co-workers (my chocolate brownies are another favorite).
 The first time I made these maple bacon mini-muffins they went in a flash.
 The recipe below is just a single recipe, but you can easily double it.
 I like to make them mini-muffin sized, so they are easy to grab and aren’t a big commitment.
 Also helpful if you are watching your portion sizes (as I always am).

 Feel free to mix things up